MVP → Scale Engineering Playbooks

 - Clear Definition of Done

-MVP Scope Discipline (What We Intentionally Do NOT Build)
+What We Intentionally Do NOT Build

 Speed comes from intentional exclusion, not sloppiness.
+These are deferred intentionally, with explicit triggers.

 Clavon MVPs typically exclude:

-Default Pattern
+MVP Architecture: Default Pattern

 Modular Monolith